derickr/php-community-health/contributor-guidelines.rst

 And here are a few things you should avoid while discussing features and other technical content:

-* Don't use hyperbole to defend your arguments.
+* Try to avoid hyperbole to defend your arguments.
 * Do not post when you are angry.
 Any post can wait a few hours.
 Review your post after a good breather or a good nights sleep.
 From this follows:
   Don't send a "quick email", especially during a heated debate.